Skip to main content

 This section describes using the Cloud SIEM Network Sensor.
 Network Sensor has reached its end of life.
 Instead, use Zeek.
 For more information, see Supported collection method: Sumo Logic Source above.

 You can use Cloud SIEM’s Network Sensor to collect Zeek logs and upload them to an HTTP Source on a Sumo Logic Hosted Collector.
 This method ensures that supported Bro policies are enabled and that the supported Bro output format is configured.
-It also results in the creation of Cloud SIEM Records from the raw Zeek log messages.
+It also results in the creation of Cloud SIEM records from the raw Zeek log messages.
 For instructions, see Network Sensor Deployment Guide.

 The Network Sensor extracts files observed over cleartext protocols that match selected MIME types.
 You can configure what types will be extracted using the extracted_file_types property in the Network Sensor’s configuration file, trident-sensor.cfg.
 By default the sensor will upload password-protected zip files and the following types of executables: